peryaudo/nd013-c1-vision-starter/README.md

 * The majority of objects are cars.
 * There are many small objects in the images.
 * There are many overlapping objects in the images.
+  * Small objects and overlapping objects might make it difficult to effectively apply one stage detector.
 * I didn't see any bicycles in the visualization of 10 images.
+* There are many different lighting conditions in the dataset.

 Then I visualized distribution of classes of 50 random images: